cooljeanius/The_War_of_Terrador/README.md

 # The_War_of_Terrador
-A Wesnoth add-on, copied from the 1.8 add-on server to forward-port to 1.14.
+A Wesnoth add-on, copied from the 1.8 add-on server to forward-port to 1.14 (and then later to 1.16).

 A small colony on the outer rim of the Gamma Quadrant has cut all communications with the Core Worlds.
 Central Command, headed by Admiral Joseph Flameslash